 - Safe autonomous navigation

-Without vehicle localization and mapping, autonomous vehicle would loose environmental awareness.
+Without vehicle localisation and mapping, autonomous vehicles would lose environmental awareness.

 To understand how SLAM works in autonomous vehicles, let us understand the process in simple steps: